 $ sudo du -hs /var/cache/ [sudo] password for user: 117M /var/cache/

-- Show non-recursive directory sizes using a wildcard.
+- Show non-recursive sizes of all immediate subdirectories under a system path.

 $ sudo du -hs /var/cache/* 6.2M /var/cache/apparmor 16M /var/cache/app-info 75M /var/cache/apt 6.1M /var/cache/cracklib 32K /var/cache/cups 5.2M /var/cache/debconf 40K /var/cache/dictionaries-common 2.7M /var/cache/fontconfig 2.1M /var/cache/fwupd 0 /var/cache/fwupdmgr 60K /var/cache/ldconfig 2.1M /var/cache/man 8.0K /var/cache/PackageKit 8.0K /var/cache/private 4.0K /var/cache/realmd 2.2M /var/cache/snapd